peteruhnak/git-migration/README.md

 $ git reset --hard master
 ```

-Now you should see the changes, and `git log` should show you the entire history.
+You should see the changes, and `git log` should show you the entire history.

 ## Git Tips

 Forgetting all changes in the history and going back to previous state.
-(Useful if the migration is botched and you want to rollback all changes.)
+Useful if the migration is botched and you want to rollback all changes.

 ```bash
 $ git reset --hard SHA